Ditectrev/Microsoft-Azure-AZ-204-Developing-Solutions-for-Microsoft-Azure-Practice-Tests-Exams-Question-Answer/README.md

 ![Question 106](images/question106.jpg)

 - [x] Box 1: Register the application with the Microsoft identity platform.
-Box 2:Build a client by using the client app ID.
+Box 2: Build a client by using the client app ID.
 Box 3: Create an authentication provider.
 Box 4: Create a new instance of the GraphServiceClient.
 Box 5: Invoke the request to the Microsoft Graph API.
 - [ ] Box 1: Invoke the request to the Microsoft Graph API.
 Box 2: Create an authentication provider.
 Box 3: Register the application with the Microsoft identity platform.
 Box 4: Build a client by using the client app ID.
 Box 5: Create a new instance of the GraphServiceClient.
 - [ ] Box 1: Build a client by using the client app ID.
-Box 2:Register the application with the Microsoft identity platform.
+Box 2: Register the application with the Microsoft identity platform.
 Box 3: Create an authentication provider.
 Box 4: Create a new instance of the GraphServiceClient.
 Box 5: Invoke the request to the Microsoft Graph API.
 - [ ] Box 1: Register the application with the Microsoft identity platform.
-Box 2:Build a client by using the client app ID.
+Box 2: Build a client by using the client app ID.
 Box 3: Invoke the request to the Microsoft Graph API.
 Box 4: Create a new instance of the GraphServiceClient.
 Box 5: Create an authentication provider.
 Graph API.

 **[⬆ Back to Top](#table-of-contents)**